Capital Lincoln of Wilmington

 • Tri-zone climate control

-• Panoramic Vista Roof with powershade
+• Available Panoramic Vista Roof with powershade

 • Piano key shifter

-• Heated second-row outboard seats
+• Optional heated second-row outboard seats

 Exterior Features